-- Ensures that the Committee effectively reviews the appropriateness and completeness of the Group's system of internal control, reviews the report which identifies high level control issues of Group level significance that require or are subject to remedial action and ensures that the Committee considers whether necessary actions are being taken to remedy any significant failings or weaknesses. - Ensures that the Committee monitors the integrity of the financial statements of the Company, including its annual and half-year results, and any other formal announcement relating to its financial performance and shall review and, where appropriate, report to the Board on significant financial reporting issues and significant estimates and judgements which they contain. - Ensures that the Committee effectively reviews arrangements made by management for compliance with regulatory financial reporting and best practice requirements and ensures that the Committee effectively reviews the response of management to comments from the Auditors, Regulators, or the Committee. - Ensures the Committee oversees the Group's whistleblowing policies and procedures, assessing their effectiveness and ensuring management provide an annual update on whistleblowing to the Board. - Ensures the Committee effectively reviews the Group's compliance practices and procedures. - Ensures that the Committee effectively and appropriately monitors the working relationship between the external auditors and Severn Trent. - Ensures that the Committee effectively reviews the scope, nature and effectiveness of the work of Severn Trent's Internal Audit ('IA') and the terms of reference of IA and the performance of IA against its objectives and those terms of reference. - Ensures that the Committee effectively reviews and makes recommendations to the Board in relation to the appointment and removal of external auditors and makes recommendations to the Board regarding tendering the external audit contract from time to time as required by applicable law, rules, regulations and best practice. - Ensures that key findings of the Committee are reported to the Board. - Meets regularly with the Head of Internal Audit to receive briefings on the work of IA and provide support when necessary to ensure that the independence and integrity of IA is beyond reproach. - Monitors the performance of the Head of Internal Audit as part of his/her dual reporting line to the Committee Chair. - Meets regularly with the lead Audit Partner of the External Auditors to discuss their work and any issues or concerns arising in between meetings of the Committee. - Ensures that an annual assessment of the performance of the Committee is conducted. - Ensures that an annual review is conducted of the performance of any advisers to the Committee.
+- Ensures that the Committee effectively reviews the appropriateness and completeness of the Company's system of internal control, reviews the report which identifies high level control issues of significance that require or are subject to remedial action and ensures that the Committee considers whether necessary actions are being taken to remedy any significant failings or weaknesses. - Ensures that the Committee monitors the integrity of the financial statements of the Company, including its annual report, and any other formal announcement relating to its financial performance and shall review and, where appropriate, report to the Board on significant financial reporting issues and significant estimates and judgements which they contain. - Ensures that the Committee effectively reviews arrangements made by management for compliance with regulatory financial reporting and best practice requirements and ensures that the Committee effectively reviews the response of management to comments from the Auditors, Regulators, or the Committee. - Ensures the Committee oversees the Company's whistleblowing policies and procedures, assessing their effectiveness and ensuring management provide an annual update on whistleblowing to the Board. - Ensures that the Committee effectively and appropriately monitors the working relationship between the external auditors and Hafren Dyfrdwy. - Ensures that the Committee effectively reviews the work of the Severn Trent Group's Internal Audit ('IA') and the performance of IA against its objectives. - Ensures that key findings of the Committee are reported to the Board. - Meets regularly with the Head of Internal Audit to receive briefings on the work of IA and provide support when necessary to ensure that the independence and integrity of IA is beyond reproach. - Meets regularly with the External Auditors to discuss their work and any issues or concerns arising in between meetings of the Committee. - Ensures that an annual assessment of the performance of the Committee is conducted.

-- Time commitment The Audit and Risk Committee Chair will be expected to commit an additional 5 days per year over and above the time commitment required as a Non-Executive Director. - Competencies Must have competence relevant to the sector in which the Company operates and recent and relevant financial experience, preferably a chartered accountant, and comfortable dealing with complex financial issues.
-Should make every effort to keep up to date with international financial and accounting best practice developments. - Internal Audit The Audit and Risk Committee Chair must meet regularly (at least quarterly) with the Head of Internal Audit to review briefings on the work of Internal Audit. - External Auditors Must meet regularly (at least quarterly) with the lead Audit Partner to discuss their audit work. - Available in time of crisis Must be available outside of meetings of the Committee in case urgent issues are raised by management, by Internal Audit or the External Auditors. - AGM Must be able to attend the Annual General Meeting, either physically or via electronic means, to answer shareholder questions.

-• Experience - Experience of Board and Board Committee work in a major organisation is preferable.
-This could be achieved by serving a period of time on the Severn Trent Boards prior to appointment as Committee Chair.
+- Competencies Must have competence relevant to the sector in which the Company operates and recent and relevant financial experience, preferably a chartered accountant, and comfortable dealing with complex financial issues.
+Should make every effort to keep up to date with international financial and accounting best practice developments. - Internal Audit The Audit and Risk Committee Chair must meet regularly (at least annually) with the Head of Internal Audit to review briefings on the work of Internal Audit. - External Auditors Must meet regularly (at least annually) with the External Auditors to discuss their audit work. - Available in time of crisis Must be available outside of meetings of the Committee in case urgent issues are raised by management, by Internal Audit or the External Auditors. - Experience Experience of Board and Board Committee work in a major organisation is preferable.
+This could be achieved by serving a period of time on the Hafren Dyfrdwy Board prior to appointment as Committee Chair.